ENGR 1010 Electronics for the Arts 1 - Analog (4 Credits)

 ENGR 1012 Electronics for the Arts 3 - Digital (4 Credits)

 Individual or team-based development of more complex devices or systems, potential for product development.
 Students are required to complete complex projects that involve combining analog and digital synthesizers with the external world (sensors and/or actuators).
 Introduction to python programming and incorporation of artificial intelligence (AI) into synthesizers are among other topics covered in this course.

 This course is designed to help engineering students bridge the gap from high school to a college environment in a very challenging major.
 Topics and activities may include academic success strategies; interviewing engineering alumni; the ethics of the profession; visits to industry sites; seminars by industry and academic experts; establishing the relationships between math, science, and engineering courses with design projects; critical and creative thinking activities; tours of the research labs of the engineering professors; disseminating information on the dual degree programs, the MBA programs, the honor code, and engineering program structures; and readings from and discussions about articles from professional publications.
 Membership in an engineering professional society is encouraged.

 ENGR 1572 Applied MATLAB Programming (3 Credits)

 The MATLAB programming environment is used to introduce engineering applications programming.
 It includes high performance numerical computation and visualization.
 Programming topics include an overview of an interactive programming environment, generation of m-files, variables and data types, arithmetic operators, mathematical functions, symbolic mathematics, graphic generation, use of programs in application specific toolboxes, embedding and calling C programs in m-files, file input/output, and commenting.
 Programming is oriented toward engineering problem solving.
-Prerequisites: COMP 1571 or COMP 1671, and MATH 1952.
+Prerequisites: COMP 1571 or COMP 1671 or COMP 1351, and MATH 1952.